FHNW-Business-Process-Management/MapperDemo/README.md

 git clone <repository-url>
 cd <project-directory>

-# Only Build the project
+# Build the project and execute the build
 ./gradlew build

+java -jar build/libs/MapperDemo-0.0.1-SNAPSHOT.jar

+# If the mentioned build can not be found, run the following command to identify the build
+ls build/libs/

 # Directly run the application from source code
 ./gradlew bootRun